 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

-Mortality rate of infected personsFrom the previously infected and deceased people, in Suriname results in a mortality rate of 1.9%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Suriname results in a mortality rate of 1.7%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.